mtitze/njet/docs/source/extras.rst

 Function chains
 ---------------

-In the case that a chain of functions :math:`C := f_1 \circ f_2 ... \circ f_N` needs to be differentiated, and there are repetitions of :math:`f_k`'s in the chain :math:`C`, the generalized Faa di Bruno formula may help in reducing the amount of calculations required.
+In the case that a chain of functions :math:`f_1 \circ f_2 ... \circ f_N` needs to be differentiated, and there are repetitions of :math:`f_k`'s in the chain, the generalized Faa di Bruno formula may help in reducing the amount of calculations required.

 The main idea behind this goes as follows (docs will be updated soon)